 The balance beam is only performed in women's gymnastics.
-Athletes must balance on a four inch wide, 16 foot long padded platform four feet off the ground, and perform a combination of turns, leaps, tumbling, and choreography.
+Athletes must balance on a four-inch wide, 16-foot long padded platform four feet off the ground, and perform a combination of turns, leaps, tumbling, and choreography.
 Their routine is limited to ninety seconds, and they are penalized if they wobble, grab the beam for balance, or fall off of the beam.
 Athletes must have strong balance and the ability to perform skills in a straight line.

 The parallel bars are only performed in men's gymnastics.
-The apparatus consists of two 11 foot bars approximately six feet off the ground and 16-20 inches apart.
+The apparatus consists of two 11-foot bars approximately six feet off the ground and 16-20 inches apart.
 Athletes must swing between and above the bars, performing turns and flight elements where they release their hands from the bar and recapture it in a different position.
-This apparatus requires hand-eye coordination and core strength, as athletes must make sure they can grip the bars, and that their bodies stay between them.
+This apparatus requires hand-eye coordination and core strength, as athletes must make sure they can grip the bars and that their bodies stay between them.
 If they hit the bar during a skill, points are deducted.

-The goal of a gymnastics meet is to have a champion both in the all around and on each individual apparatus.
-There will be one competition where athletes compete in the all around, and a later competition where specialists will be able to compete on their individual apparatuses.
+The goal of a gymnastics meet is to have a champion in both the all-around and on each individual apparatus.
+There will be one competition where athletes compete in the all-around, and a later competition where specialists will be able to compete on their individual apparatuses.
 To win, the gymnast needs to have a higher score than the other athletes in the competition.

-There is often also a team competition, where three athletes from a team will compete on each apparatus, and their scores are added together from all apparatuses.
+There is often also a team competition where three athletes from a team will compete on each apparatus, and their scores are added together from all apparatuses.
 Again, the team with the highest total score is awarded first place.

 Teams and Players

 The difficulty score for an athlete depends on the skills they will be performing.
 If they are performing harder skills, their starting difficulty score will be higher.
 This score is added to the execution score that judges provide.
-If an athlete fails to complete a certain skill in their routine, their difficulty score can lower.
+If an athlete fails to complete a certain skill in their routine, their difficulty score can be lowered.
 Typical difficulty scores for Olympic gymnasts range from 5.0 to 7.0.

 Fouls and Penalties

 Penalties in gymnastics are taken from an athlete's execution skill.
 These penalties can come from a fall from an apparatus or a step out of bounds.
-If athletes step out of bounds either on floor or vault, one-tenth of a point is deducted for one foot, and three-tenths of a point for two feet.
+If athletes step out of bounds either on the floor or vault, one-tenth of a point is deducted for one foot and three-tenths of a point for two feet.
 On beam, grabbing the beam for balance leads to a deduction of half a point.
 For falling off of any apparatus, a full point is deducted from the athlete's score.